alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 Returning to the SAFE-D principles once more, we have previously developed a set of *core attributes* for each of the principles, which a) identify the types of properties that need to be established in a project or a system to ensure the relevant goal is obtained and b) the stages of the project lifecycle where actions can be taken to implement the respective property.
 Table 1.2 shows an example of the core attributes for 'sustainability'.

+**Table 1.2: a summary of the core attributes for the principle 'sustainability'**
 | Core Attribute | Description |
 | --- | --- |
 | Safety | Safety is core to sustainability but goes beyond the mere operational safety of the system.
 It also includes an understanding of the long-term use context and impact of the system, and the resources needed to ensure the system continues to operate safely over time within its environment (i.e. is sustainable).
 For instance, safety may depend upon sufficient change monitoring processes that establish whether there has been any substantive drift in the underlying data distributions or social operating environment.
 Or, it could also involve engaging and involving users and stakeholders in the design and assessment of AI systems that could impact their human rights and fundamental freedoms. |